 I have been using Windows 7 on my laptop for a few months.
 I do like some UI improvements, but compared to XP it misses the mark.
 Compared to Vista, Win7 is better.
 Although, Win7 requires pretty good hardware to install where XP is able to install on my pieced together machines with parts 8-10 years old in some cases.
 I hope by the time Windows 7 is on the shelf, someone figures out that we are not looking for an upgrade from Vista, we are looking for a real upgrade to XP.

 “Web 2.0” is a bonafide buzzword.
 What happened to versions 1.1 through 1.9?
 What does 2.0 mean exactly?
 To me, Web 2.0 defines the separation of static web pages to truly dynamic and useful web applications.
 There will be other versions, but this is the first clear step in my mind.

 Examples of Web 2.0 applications are Google Mail, Basecamp Project Manager, and UberNote – Note Management.

 I recently became aware of UberNote by reading through articles at The Tech Brief.
-The UberNote application (almost wanted to call it software because you forget that this is a web application since it so useful and easy to use) allows for quick note taking, advanced editing, and intuitive tagging.
+The UberNote application (almost wanted to call it software because you forget that this is a web application since it is so useful and easy to use) allows for quick note-taking, advanced editing, and intuitive tagging.

 I recommend trying UberNote, joining their forums, and helping them shape their initial product offering.
 Check it out soon, so you don’t miss Web 2.0 and before the Web moves to 3.0 and maybe even Web 3.0 beta.